Minimalism Living

 Visual metaphor for minimalist living

-Spending, by contrast, triggers a dopamine hit that fades fast, creating a cycle where you need the next purchase to feel good again.
+Spending, by contrast, triggers a dopamine hit that fades fast.
+Neuroscience research shows that purchasing behavior stimulates the brain's reward circuit, producing a brief euphoria that quickly dissipates, driving you to seek the next stimulus.
+This is what psychologists call the "hedonic treadmill."
 Over time, you internalize the belief that fun requires a budget.
 A zero-cost weekend breaks that loop.
 It is a reset for your reward system — proof that engagement, not expenditure, is the real currency of happiness.

 Ten Ways to Spend a Weekend Without Spending a Dime